il-pazzo/MemeMe_1.0/README.md

 # MemeMe_2.0

-An attempt at Udacity's MemeMe 2.0 project, with a few extras:
+An attempt at Udacity's MemeMe 2.0 project, with one extra:

-1. Instructions rather than just "Top/Bottom" text for the welcome screen
-2. An alert when hitting Cancel to give the user a chance to change their mind instead of aggressively discarding the work
-3. Highlighting the area where text is to be entered so it's easier to see
+1. Add action button on detail screen to allow for multiple actions.
+   (That is, if one wants to save the meme to their photo library AND text it AND email it, they would otherwise be out of luck since the meme editor allows exactly one action before bailing.)